 From time to time, we may acquire properties with known adverse environmental conditions where we believe that the environmental liabilities associated with these conditions are quantifiable and that the acquisition will yield a superior risk-adjusted return.
 We usually perform a Phase I environmental site assessment at any property we are considering acquiring.
 In connection with certain financing transactions our lenders have commissioned independent environmental consultants to conduct Phase I environmental site assessments on the properties in our portfolio.
 However, we have not always received copies of the Phase I environmental site assessment reports commissioned by our lenders and, as such, may not be aware of all potential or existing environmental contamination liabilities at the properties in our portfolio.
-In addition, Phase I environmental liabilities or risks associated with the property.
-Even where subsurface investigation is performed, it can be very difficult to ascertain the full extent of environmental liabilities or risks associated with the property.
-Even where subsurface investigation costs or other environmental site assessment or other environmental liabilities, or that we will not face significant remediation costs or other environmental contamination that makes it difficult to sell any affected properties.
+In addition, Phase I environmental site assessments are limited in scope and do not involve sampling of soil, soil vapor, or groundwater, and these assessments may not include or identify all potential environmental liabilities or risks associated with the property.
+Even where subsurface investigation is performed, it can be very difficult to ascertain the full extent of environmental contamination or the costs that are likely to flow from such contamination.
+We cannot assure you that the Phase I environmental site assessment or other environmental contamination that makes it difficult to sell any affected properties.
 Also, we have not always implemented actions recommended by these assessments, and recommended investigation and remediation of known or suspected contamination has not always been performed.
-As a result, we could potentially incur material liability for these issues, which could adversely impact our financial condition, results of operations, cash flows and ability to pay distributions on, and the per share trading price of, our common stock.
+As a result, we could potentially incur material liability for these issues, which could adversely impact our financial condition, results of operations, cash flows and ability to pay distributions on, and the per share trading price of, our stock.